How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 What is a basement sump pump?

-A basement or cellar sump pump is designed to pump out excess water that has accumulated in the sump pit (a small reservoir below your basement floor).
-The water is pumped into a drainage system and away from your property.
-This protects your home from flood damage, making a sump pump an essential device for homes prone to flooding or high water levels.
+A basement or cellar pump is designed to pump out excess water that has accumulated in the sump pit (a small reservoir below your basement floor).
+The water is pumped into a drainage system and away from your property to prevent future flooding, protecting your home from water damage.
+A sump pump is an essential device for homes prone to flooding or high water levels.

 Read our blog, ‘What is a basement or cellar sump pump and how does it work?’, for more detailed information.